lse-ds205/tpi-apis/API_DESIGN_PRINCIPLES.md

 This document establishes the core principles for consistent parameter usage across our API endpoints.
 These principles are designed to ensure intuitive, maintainable, and developer-friendly APIs that follow industry best practices.
 By adhering to these guidelines, we aim to create a unified experience for API consumers while maintaining the flexibility needed for diverse use cases.

 The following "Ten Commandments" represent our commitment to thoughtful API design, specifically focusing on the usage of path and query parameters.
-These principles are based on extensive research of industry best practices and are tailored to our specific needs as a carbon assessment platform.
+These principles are based on extensive research of industry best practices and are tailored to our specific needs as a carbon assessment platform with both Carbon Performance (CP) and Management Quality (MQ) APIs.

 ## The Ten Commandments of API Parameter Design